molinliu/molinliu.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a postgraduate student from [Department of Industrial Engineering and Management](https://ieem.sjtu.edu.cn/en/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), where I also received my bachelor's degree in 2021.
-From 2019 to 2021, I studied at [Université Paris-Saclay Centrale Supélec](https://www.centralesupelec.fr) as a double diplome student.
+I'm currently a _postgraduate student_ from [Department of Industrial Engineering and Management](https://ieem.sjtu.edu.cn/en/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn), where I received my _bachelor's degree_ in 2021.
+From 2019 to 2021, I studied at [Ecole Centrale Supélec](https://www.centralesupelec.fr) as a _double diplome student_.

-My research interests are within the field of operations research, mathematical modeling and combinatorial optimization.
+My research interests are within the field of _operations research_, _mathematical modeling_ and _combinatorial optimization_.
 I am particularly interested in scheduling problems which arise from manufacturing system and maintenance system, such as the flexible job shop scheduling and metro maintenance scheduling.
 And I am currently exploring the price optimization problem with uncertainty.

 Contact
 ------